123inkt/symfony-trace-bundle/docs/configuration/traceid.md

     // those values are ignored.
     $config->trustRequestHeader(true);

+    // Whether to send the trace details in the response headers.
+This is turned on by default.
+    $config->sendResponseHeader(true);

     $config->traceid()
         // The header which the bundle inspects for the incoming trace ID
         // if this is not set an ID will be generated and set at this header